The Medici Archive Project Fellowships 2026-2027

 2) A short essay (no more than two pages) on how the candidate’s project will benefit from archival research.

-4) The name and email address of a scholar in the field, preferably the candidate’s supervisor, who can comment on the applicant’s qualifications and the merits of the research proposal (please do not include letters of recommendation with the application).
+4) The name and email address of a scholar in the field, preferably the candidate’s supervisor, who can address the applicant’s qualifications as well as the merits of the research proposal (please do not include letters of recommendation with the application).

-Applicants are also invited to apply for only one fellowship.
+Applicants are invited to apply to only one fellowship.

 Please do not include supplementary material (publications, papers, syllabi, etc.).